freelan-developers/freelan/README.md

 Install
 -------

-To install FreeLAN build tools, run the following command (probably as root):
+To install Freelan build tools, run the following command (probably as root):

 > ./setup.py install

-How to use FreeLAN build tools
+How to use Freelan build tools
 ------------------------------

-FreeLAN build tools are based on SConstruct and thus, building a project is as simple as typing:
+Freelan build tools are based on SConstruct and thus, building a project is as simple as typing:

 > scons